eric-dk/EncryptionCompat/README.md

     maven { url 'https://jitpack.io' }
 }

-implementation 'com.github.eric-dk:EncryptionCompat:1.0.1'
+implementation 'com.github.eric-dk:EncryptionCompat:2.0.0'
 ```

 ## FAQ

-#### Does it provide integrity protection?
+#### Is there integrity protection?
-EncryptionCompat provides encrpytion, which only protects data confidentiality.
-Any data integrity checks should be implemented downstream.
+No. EncryptionCompat provides data confidentiality only.
+Integrity checks should be implemented downstream.

 #### Are random values securely generated?
-Salts are randomized by [SecureRandom](https://developer.android.com/reference/java/security/SecureRandom.html), initialization vectors are populated by [Cipher](https://developer.android.com/reference/javax/crypto/Cipher.html); the former may have [weak entropy](https://android-developers.googleblog.com/2013/08/some-securerandom-thoughts.html), the latter may be [zero-byte filled](https://stackoverflow.com/a/31037133).
-These can be avoided by targeting newer versions of Android.

-#### What if the user updates Android version?
-Decryption should reuse previous keys, although the Android Keystore can [forget them](https://doridori.github.io/android-security-the-forgetful-keystore/).
-Subsequent encryptions will create new keys if crossing implementations above.

-#### Why is the minimum SDK version set to API level 14?
-The Android Support library only supports API level 14 and above.
-Also consider the security implications of running Gingerbread in 2018.
+Generally yes.
+Salt [randomization](https://developer.android.com/reference/java/security/SecureRandom.html) may have weak entropy depending [on manufacturer](https://android-developers.googleblog.com/2013/08/some-securerandom-thoughts.html).
+Initialization vector may be [zero-filled](https://stackoverflow.com/a/31037133) if [the cipher](https://developer.android.com/reference/javax/crypto/Cipher.html) is poorly implemented by the manufacturer.

+#### Will upgrading OS invalidate data?
+Generally no. Decryption should reuse previous keys assuming no loss [due to hardware](https://doridori.github.io/android-security-the-forgetful-keystore/).
+When crossing implementation boundaries subsequent encryption will generate new, more secure keys.

 ## Changelog

+* **2.0.0**
+    * Switches to non-static usage
 * **1.0.2**
     * Improves sample behavior
 * **1.0.1**